quinix45/shinylive_apps/README.md

-A repository for shiny apps that I use for html presentations.
+A repository for shiny apps that I use for html presentations or teaching purposes.
 These apps are built with `shinylive` and run serverless!

 ## Quick Links

+**Estimates updates of Binomial Distribution Parameter:** https://quinix45.github.io/shinylive_apps/Binomial_dist_prior/

+- An interactive example of how parameter estimates of the probability parameter of a binary random variable (binomial distribution) update based with a prior (maximum a posteriori) and without a prior (maximum likelihood).
+This is meant to give an intuition of the impact of prior distributions on parameter estimates.

 **Interactive 2PL IRT model:** https://quinix45.github.io/shinylive_apps/2PL_interactive/